the-graph-courses/chalktalk_studio/app/api/ai/tests/README.md

 - The `edit-slide` and `generate-slide` tests will modify your project
 - Tests include automatic retry and error handling
 - Chat tests validate streaming responses work correctly
+- Run individual tests as needed rather than all at once to better isolate issues